WMGW

 WMGW (1490 AM) is a commercial radio station in Meadville, Pennsylvania, the seat of government for Crawford County.
-WMGW is the flagship station of the "Allegheny News-Talk-Sports Network," also owned by its licensee, Seven Mountains Media.
+WMGW is owned by Seven Mountains Media.

-Programming is simulcast on two other Forever Broadcasting stations, WTIV 1230 AM in Titusville and WFRA 1450 AM in Franklin.
+Programming is simulcast on one other Seven Mountains Media station, WFRA 1450 AM in Franklin.
 WMGW is also heard on 250-watt FM translator W264DK at 100.7 MHz.

-Programming

-On weekdays, WMGW, WTIV and WFRA begin with "Daybreak News" and "The Morning Drill," two programs with local news, weather and information.
-The rest of the weekday schedule is made up of nationally syndicated talk shows, including Glenn Beck, Clay Travis and Buck Sexton, Sean Hannity, Mark Levin, Dave Ramsey, Jim Bohannon, Coast to Coast AM with George Noory and America in the Morning.

-Weekends feature shows on home repair, gardening and repeats of weekday shows.
-Syndicated weekend programming include Sunday Night Live with Bill Cunningham Somewhere in Time with Art Bell and sports updates from Fox Sports Radio.
-On Sunday mornings, Christian radio shows are heard.
-World and national news is supplied by Fox News Radio.

 History

 Early years

 WMGW signed on the air in 1947, as the first radio station in Crawford County.
 It was founded by Meadville physician Dr. Harry C. Winslow.
 Dr. Winslow chose his daughter's initials (Mary Grace Winslow) for the station's call letters.
 A year after WMGW's founding, an FM station was added at 100.3, WMGW-FM.
 For the first three decades, WMGW and WMGW-FM mostly simulcast their programming.

-Like many small-town radio stations, WMGW-AM-FM broadcast a full service radio format through the 1960s, 70s and 80s, consisting of local, world and national news, local and Pittsburgh sports, and adult contemporary music.
+Like many small-town radio stations, WMGW-AM-FM broadcast a full service radio format through the 1960s, 1970s and 1980s, consisting of local, world and national news, local and Pittsburgh sports, and adult contemporary music.
 World and national news was provided by ABC News and the Associated Press radio network.

 In the early 1970s, WMGW-AM-FM were purchased by the Regional Broadcasters Group headquartered in Kingston, New York.
-The FM station's call letters were changed to WZPR as a tribute to Meadville's Talon Corporation which, nearly a century earlier, had become America's first manufacturer of "hookless fasteners" or zippers.
-While WMGW's format remained the same, WZPR changed to automated beautiful music, and in 1978 it switched to its current format, country music, eventually taking the WGYY call letters.
+The FM station's call sign was changed to WZPR as a tribute to Meadville's Talon Corporation which, nearly a century earlier, had become America's first manufacturer of "hookless fasteners" or zippers.
+While WMGW's format remained the same, WZPR changed to automated beautiful music, and in 1978 it switched to its current format, country music, eventually taking the WGYY call sign.